 Highlights from our Summer 2018 newsletter:

-This summer has been full of building relationships, exploring new connections and configurations, and laying a firm foundation for Agrarian Trust to continue our work to create a farm commons.
+This summer has been full of building relationships, exploring new connections and configurations, and laying a firm foundation for Agrarian Trust to continue our work to create an agrarian commons.

 How do we cooperatively own and steward land for food sovereignty, soil and ecosystem health, community benefit, service to the watershed, and more?
 Agrarian Trust’s proposed method is a new form (legal, cultural, and financial) of land ownership to support land access for the next generation of farmers, and we make the path by walking it.
 Read more about our Principles here.